mstyushin/dbmigration-runner/README.md

 ========================================

 PyMigrate is intended to run migrations in multi-environment setup (e.g. Test + Staging + PreProduction + whatever).
-Term _migration_ is being interpreted here more widely since it may include not only database schema change but also change to some service configuration.

 ### Requirements